cheddar-me/active_storage_encryption/README.md

 ## Migrating your blobs into an encrypted store

-We provide a method on the `Blob` for this - called `migrate_to_encrypted_service(service)`.
-The method will:
+We do not provide a built-in method for this, but you can easily implement this yourself:

 * Generate an `encryption_key` for the blob in question
-* Stream the plaintext data into a copy on the encrypted service, applying encryption
+* Stream the plaintext data into a copy on the encrypted service, applying encryption.
+The way to do this depends on the encrypted service used.
 * Transactionally store the encryption key on the `Blob` _and_ switch its `service` to the encrypted service.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).